Nelson Piquet Jr.

 Nelson Ângelo Tamsma Piquet Souto Maior (born July 25, 1985), also known as Nelson Piquet Jr. or Nelsinho Piquet, is a Brazilian stock car racing driver and former Formula One and Formula E driver where he was champion in the 2014–15 season.
 He currently competes full-time in the Brazilian Stock Car Pro Series, driving the No. 33 Toyota Corolla E210 for Motul TMG Racing.

-He also races a ORECA 07 in the LMP2 Pro/Am class of the European Le Mans Series for Team Virage.
+Piquet also races a ORECA 07 in the LMP2 Pro/Am class of the European Le Mans Series for Team Virage.

 The son of three-time Formula One world champion Nelson Piquet, he was signed as test driver for Renault Formula One team for the 2007 season, and was promoted to the race team for 2008, before being dropped midway through the 2009 season.
 After losing his drive, it emerged that he had, under instruction from senior members of the team, crashed deliberately at the 2008 Singapore Grand Prix to help his teammate, Fernando Alonso, win the race.
 The resulting scandal became one of the most significant in motor sport history, and ultimately saw a permanent end to Piquet Jr's career in Formula 1.

 Piquet also finished runner-up in the 2006 GP2 Series, fourth in the 2014 Global RallyCross Championship, and seventh in the 2012 NASCAR Truck Series.

-Personal life
+Early and personal life

-Piquet Jr., born in Heidelberg, West Germany, is the son of Nelson Piquet, one of Brazil's most successful Formula One drivers as a three-time world champion.
+Piquet born in Heidelberg, West Germany, is the son of Nelson Piquet, one of Brazil's most successful Formula One drivers as a three-time world champion.
 Piquet's parents separated soon after he was born, and he lived in Monaco with his Dutch mother, Sylvia Tamsma, until he was eight years old.
 He then moved to live in Brazil with his father.
 "They kind of swapped me.
 My mother wanted me to get to know my father, she wanted me to know Brazil and the language, and she realized life in Brazil would be better for a child."
 Piquet has two sisters, Kelly and Julia, and four half-brothers, Geraldo, Laszlo, Pedro, and Marco.
 He lived in Brasília and attended the American School of Brasília until he was 16 years old, when he decided to pursue his racing career full-time.

-In December 2023 he married Brazilian model and professional equestrian Patsy Zurita.
+In December 2023, Piquet married Brazilian model and professional equestrian Patsy Zurita.